MDFEM: Multivariate decomposition finite element method for elliptic PDEs with lognormal diffusion coefficients using higher-order QMC and FEM: MDFEM

 and we have $\lambda \ge 1$ due to~\eqref{eq:condition:pstar}.
 By choosing the interlacing order of the interlaced polynomial lattice rule to be $\alpha = \lfloor\lambda\rfloor + 1$ we satisfy $\alpha \ge 2$ and $\lambda \in [1,\alpha)$, and we also satisfy~\eqref{eq:condition:alpha1}, since

 for any $\lambda \ge 0$.
 This finishes the proof. \end{proof}

 \begin{remark} Since \RefProp{prop:FE+Q-error} is making use of interlaced polynomial lattice rules to achieve higher order convergence, i.e., $\lambda \ge 1$, we end up with the condition $0 < p^* \le (2 + \dd/\tau)^{-1}$ there.
 Following the proof we see that if we make use of first order cubature rules with error bounds for $\tfrac1{2} \le \lambda < 1$, we obtain the condition $p^* \le (3/2 + \dd/(2\tau))^{-1}$ by using~\eqref{eq:condition:lambda}.
 In particular, we can use transformed \emph{randomly digitally shifted polynomial lattice rules} from \RefRem{rem:randomized-QMC} as cubature rules in the MDFEM algorithm.
-A full description and analysis of using such randomized cubature rules in the context of the MDFEM algorithm for the uniform case is given in~\cite{DN18}.
-Using randomly digitally shifted polynomial lattice rules we define the \emph{total mean square error} over a set $\Delta(\epsilon) := \{\bsDelta^{(\setu)}\}_{\setu \in \setU(\epsilon)}$ of independent random digital shifts, with each shift $\bsDelta^{(\setu)}$ uniformly distributed over $[0,1)^{|\setu|}$ for each~$\setu$, as
+A full description and analysis of using such randomized cubature rules in the context of the MDFEM algorithm for the uniform case is given in~\cite{NN21}.
+We will write $\E^{\Delta(\epsilon)}[| \II(G(u)) - Q_\epsilon(G(u)) |^2]$ to denote the \emph{total mean square error} of the randomized MDFEM algorithm using randomly digitally shifted polynomial lattice rules.
+The expected value is taken over a set $\Delta(\epsilon) := \{\bsDelta^{(\setu)}\}_{\setu \in \setU(\epsilon)}$ of independent random digital shifts, one for each subproblem~$\setu$, and where each such shift $\bsDelta^{(\setu)}$ is uniformly distributed over $[0,1)^{|\setu|}$. \end{remark}